 - Scarlet Emperor Runner Beans.
 These bean plants are easy to grow, and boy do they grow.
 Given a solid trellis, they can easily reach the 10-foot mark.
 The edible flowers are, as you might guess, rich scarlet and quite abundant.
 It doesn’t hurt that this plant will produce an ample amount of beans, either.

 - Lavender.
 You’re likely familiar with this perennial herb.
-Lavender flowers and leaves are good for all sorts of culinary purposes, and the delicate purple flowers are much beloved by bees.
+Lavender flowers and leaves are good for all sorts of culinary purposes and make a perfect addition to your herb garden.
+Plus, the delicate purple flowers are much beloved by bees.

 - Dill.
 Here’s another herb that produces beautiful flowers.
 They look like tiny yellow and white firework explosions, and they have a stronger flavor than the dill leaves.